nasa/fprime/Gds/README.md

 ## Classes
 The Gds back end is composed of several different data proecssing units.
-For most of the units described below, a base class describes the interface, and then subclasses implement the interface for specific data types (such as events, channels, etc).
+For most of the units described below, a base class describes the interface and subclasses implement the interface for specific data types (such as events, channels, etc).

 ### TCP Client